dart153/BENG183finalpaper/final.md

 ### 2.1 Elements<a name="21">
- The filtering algorithm requires several elements to function as required (Kanungo et al.).
+ The filtering algorithm requires several elements to function as required [2].
 These elements include:

 1. **kd-tree**: A binary tree which represents the hierarchical subdivision of the points.
 2. **Box**: An axis-aligned hyper-rectangle.